-Before I start on why it’s ok to remove toxic parents from your life, I’ll explain some signs your parents could have the disorder, also please remember the narcissistic personality disorder is on a spectrum, and some you can once you heal and once you’ve learned how to handle yourself around a narcissist, those on the lower end of the spectrum you might not need to entirely cut out, if you can manage your emotions around them and not let their negative, toxic behaviour affect you.
-I say you as they will not change who they are! so we have to learn to accept them for who they are, choose to heal and overcome the pain, then manage ourselves and our time with them, which is great if you can, if not or they are on the upper end of the scale, no contact is always best, this often makes people feel bad, or guilty and this is normal to feel this way, so I’ll explain why in some cases you need to go no contact, and you need to let go of that guilt for doing so.
+Before I start on why it’s ok to remove toxic parents from your life, I’ll explain some signs your parents could have the disorder, also please remember the narcissistic personality disorder is on a spectrum.
+Some you can once you heal and once you’ve learned how to handle yourself around a narcissist, those on the lower end of the spectrum you might not need to entirely cut out if you can manage your emotions around them and not let their negative, toxic behaviour affect you.
+I say you as they will not change who they are!
+So we have to learn to accept them for who they are, choose to heal and overcome the pain, then manage ourselves our time with them, which is great if you can, if not or they are on the upper end of the scale, no contact is always best, this often makes people feel bad, or guilty and this is normal to feel this way, so I’ll explain why in some cases you need to go no contact.
+You need to let go of that guilt for doing so.